rbatllet/private-blockchain/docs/reference/TECHNICAL_DETAILS.md

 CREATE INDEX idx_keys_created ON authorized_keys(created_at);
 ```

 **Note:** The `block_sequence` table was removed in Phase 5.0.
-Block numbers are now generated automatically by Hibernate SEQUENCE generator, which uses native database sequences (H2/PostgreSQL) or a TABLE strategy (MySQL/SQLite) for thread-safe block numbering.
-This eliminates manual sequence management and enables JDBC batching for 5-10x write throughput improvement.
+Block numbers are now assigned manually before `persist()` within the write lock, enabling JDBC batching.
+The `blockNumber` field is the PRIMARY KEY (@Id), and manual assignment allows hash calculation before database insertion.
+This eliminates automatic ID generation overhead and enables JDBC batching for 5-10x write throughput improvement.

 #### Off-Chain Data Table
 ```sql